Wilcolab/Anythink-Market-tlokw/readme.md

 ## First setup

 **[TODO 05/01/2018 @vanessa-cooper]:** _It's been a while since anyone ran a fresh copy of this repo.
 I think it's worth documenting the steps needed to install and run the repo on a new machine?_

+## Setting up as new Environment

+- Download Docker
+- Check if Docker is properly installed by running the following commands on the terminal: docker -v docker-compose -v
+- Once Docker is proper insatlled in your machine, run the following commands in the project root directory: docker-compose up
+- If the Docker is running properly it should be able to run and connect to the local database.